kdmonroe/map-the-vote/README.md

-# 2024 Electoral College Map
+# Map the Vote

-This project is an interactive visualization of the 2024 U.S. Electoral College map, designed to demonstrate geospatial data representation and user interaction in a web application.
+Map the Vote is an interactive map of the 2024 U.S. Electoral College map where you can explore different electoral scenarios across the country.

 ## Project Overview

+This project is designed to demonstrate simple geospatial data representation and user interaction in a React web application.

 ![Map the Vote](./public/data/map-demo.png)

 This interactive map allows users to:
 - Visualize the current Electoral College distribution
 - Click on states to toggle between Democratic and Republican victories
-- See real-time updates of electoral vote counts
+- See real-time updates of electoral vote counts as they are clicked
 - Export the customized map as an image

 ## Technologies Used